-The Community Clean Energy Project (CCEP) model involves consumers, utilities, community stakeholders, technology companies, funders, Federal/State energy programs, energy efficiency organizations and local government as partners committed to a reliable, clean energy future.
+The Community Clean Energy Project (CCEP) model involves consumers, utilities, community stakeholders, technology companies, funders, Federal/State energy programs, clean energy and mobility organizations and local government as partners committed to a reliable, clean energy future.

-The CCEP team identifies existing policy and programmatic barriers and impediments that prevent full integration of clean energy technologies and develops strategies and best practices to resolve such issues.
-By developing demonstration projects, the CCEP gives insight into current market practices and technological issues that benefit, or impede, the development of community-based cooperative energy solutions for rural and urban locations in the New England.
+The CCEP team identifies existing policy and programmatic barriers and impediments that prevent full integration of clean energy and mobility technologies and develops strategies and best practices to resolve such issues.
+By developing demonstration projects, the CCEP gives insight into current market practices and technological issues that benefit, or impede, the development of community-based energy and mobility solutions for rural and urban locations in the New England.

 IN THE NEWS

-TYRINGHAM: Heat Pump educational was held in Tyringham December 4, 2018
+A Heat Pump educational event was held in Tyringham, MA December 4, 2018

-TYRINGHAM: Energy Efficiency Week: 350% Increase in Mass Save Participation by Tyringham Residents
+Energy Efficiency Week in Tyringham, MA: 350% Increase in Mass Save Participation by Residents

 Worcester Magazine: Worcester CCEP helps lead Massachusetts clean energy transition (Issue archived)